LoyVanBeek/wit_ros/README.md

 Then, run

-	$ rosservice call /wit/interpret "Hi there!"
+	$ rosservice call /wit/interpret "hi there"

 This results in:

-	msg_body: Hi there
+	msg_body: hi there
 	msg_id: 17783400-1075-44a4-a105-7f43754817e7
 	outcome:
   		confidence: 0.319000005722